hitchyjs/odem/docs-source/guides/defining-models.md

 There are two ways supported for defining models:

 * In server-side code you may use the Model API directly to define new models.
-* Due to integrating with Hitchy's automatic discovery of extensions it is possible to place model definitions in files expected in certain locations of your project.
+* Due to integrating with Hitchy's automatic discovery of plugins it is possible to place model definitions in files expected in certain locations of your project.

 Both scenarios are described below.